rbertolusso/intubate/README.md

 * `ape`: Analyses of Phylogenetics and Evolution
 * `arm`: Data Analysis Using Regression and Multilevel/Hierarchical Models
 * `brglm`: Bias reduction in binomial-response generalized linear models
+* `caper`: Comparative Analyses of Phylogenetics and Evolution in R
 * `car`: Companion to Applied Regression
 * `caret`: Classification and Regression Training
 * `coin`: Conditional Inference Procedures in a Permutation Test Framework